suntong/dbab--pre1.3.3/src/README.md

 The pixelserv was originally downloaded from
  http://proxytunnel.sourceforge.net/files/pixelserv.pl.txt
-Originally wrote by Piet Wintjens, with BSD (no advertising clause) license.
+Wrote by Piet Wintjens, with BSD (no advertising clause) license.